TERMS OF REFERENCE

 5. Evaluation of the Terms of Reference

-The Committee will participate in the development and review of the CEP curriculum, delivery and evaluation; in order to provide a professionally relevant and progressive educational program for College Members and other participants.
-The educational programs that are developed by the committee will have a National focus, with delivery performed at a jurisdictional level.
+The Committee will review the CEP curriculum requirements and advise on a professionally relevant and progressive educational programs for College members and other participants.
+The educational programs that are developed on the Committee’s advice will have a national focus.

-The CEPC will advise both the Board and the ETC on any advances or changes regarding professional development ie. The Medical Board of Australia’s Continuing Professional Development Registration Standard; and The Medical Council of New Zealand’s Continuing Professional Development and Recertification requirements.
-4.5 Policy review
+The CEPC will advise both the ETC on any advances or changes regarding professional development i.e. The Medical Board of Australia’s Continuing Professional Development Registration Standard; and The Medical Council of New Zealand’s Continuing Professional Development and Recertification requirements.

 The Committee will review RACMA’s policy and procedures in relation to CEP at least triennially, in the following areas:

 Implementation of mandatory participation in the RACMA CEP Program

 Annual audit of participation in the Continuing Professional Development Program